engri-1101/textbook/bfg_report/README.md

 Git history is rewritten, all commit IDs change.
 This file maintains a mapping from the previous commit IDs to the new ones.
 Additionally, affected prior commits have `Former-commit-id: xxxxx` appended to their commit messages.

+For access to the state of the repo before the Git history was altered, please email Ricky (rls499@cornell.edu).